TanStack/query/docs/framework/react/guides/disabling-queries.md

 - The query will not automatically fetch on mount.
 - The query will not automatically refetch in the background.
 - The query will ignore query client `invalidateQueries` and `refetchQueries` calls that would normally result in the query refetching.
 - `refetch` returned from `useQuery` can be used to manually trigger the query to fetch.
+However, it will not work with `skipToken`.

+> Typescript users may prefer to use [skipToken](#typesafe-disabling-of-queries-using-skiptoken) as an alternative to `enabled = false`.

 [//]: # 'Example'